Family Home: Suburban Exterior (1993)

 Monash University Collection [1994.58]

-After the artist’s death, the picture has become even more widely known, reproduced on a stamp released by Australia Post in 2003, on the cover of a book of Australian short stories edited by Barry Oakley (2004), and in a collection called True Blue: On Being Australian (Goldsworthy 2008).
-Richard Aitken makes a similar point in his subtle description of this garden and its stylized details as ‘metaphors for the Australian way of life’ (Aitken 2004: 197).
+After the artist’s death, the picture became even more widely known, included in the NGV’s Federation exhibition ‘Common Wealth’ in 2001, and reproduced on a stamp released by Australia Post in 2003 and on the cover of a book of Australian short stories edited by Barry Oakley (2004).
+Richard Aitken included the painting, interestingly, in his 2004 State Library exhibition celebrating Victoria as the ‘Garden State’, describing this garden and its stylized details as ‘metaphors for the Australian way of life’ (Aitken 2004: 197).

 The popular belief that such houses are ‘just like ours’ is subjected to critical scrutiny in Carnival 14-21 (‘The Arkley Myth and the Legend of Dot’), where attention is drawn to the artifice and sophistication involved in this particular work.
 During the 2000s, several other writers also addressed the more complex dimensions of this painting, emphasizing, for instance, the darkened windows (Genocchio 2003), and the absence of a front door (Davison in Delany & Hammond 2005); for one commentator, the whole image ‘reproduces a supremely dizzying, even alienating form of the collective hallucination’ (Hallows 2004).

 Overtly critical voices were also heard, notably that of Age critic Robert Nelson (2006, reviewing the Arkley retrospective), who questioned the perspectival coherency of the work, e.g. in the area of the front fence, apparently missing the point that the artist often deliberately retained awkward details of this type from his real estate and other source images.